-Both of these solutions have their own pros and cons. bis more preferable to its SaaS alternative because SaaS solution is more expensive in the long run as it may cost you computing fees, monthly support fees, and installation fees apart from license fees.
+Both of these solutions have their own pros and cons. bis more preferable to its SaaS alternative because the SaaS solution is more expensive in the long run as it may cost you computing fees, monthly support fees, and installation fees apart from license fees.
 But at the same time, it has more efficiency and takes much less time to get installed and start working compared to a custom based LMS.
-This can be a perfect solution for large enterprises and corporations who have dedicated IT teams to do the job and don't incur with extra fees.
+This can be a perfect solution for large enterprises and corporations who have dedicated IT teams to do the job and don't incur extra fees.

 Before finalizing the service provider, there are a few things that you must consider.

-Make sure that the service provider you are choosing is providing you a transparent communication with the team.
+Make sure that the service provider you are choosing is providing you with a transparent communication with the team.
 They should be available to you at the time you need them.
 Also, they should keep you updated at every step of development by establishing clear communication.
-They should provide you complete details on the tech stack and features your team is going to use.
+They should provide you with complete details on the tech stack and features your team is going to use.
 They should give you ownership of the codes as well.

 Always check the profile of the service provider before signing the contract.
 They should have prior experience and expertise in the field or domain.
 Look for them in popular catalogues like Clutch or GoodFirms - they are fantastic places to read testimonials from real-life clients and review portfolios.

 As mentioned and discussed earlier, a customer made LMS is a bit expensive as it incurs monthly costs of computing and support.
 You may also need to pay additional charges for extra features.

 After-sales support is very important.
 You need to sign a contract with a service provider who at least provides technical support for a year or so.
 If need be, they can train your staff to manage day-to-day backups and maintenance.